 Pull Up A Chair and Let's Chat!

-Is there anything better that a one-pot comfort food recipe that's super easy and it beyond incredible.
+Is there anything better that a one-pot comfort food recipe that's super easy and tastes incredible?!
 I think not.
-This Braised Pork Shoulder will make your house smell like a million dollars - the apple cider along with thyme and sage braise the pork and it's just incredible.
+This Braised Pork Shoulder will make your house smell like a million dollars, and with very little prep, you'll be making it again and again!

 It's a wonderful dish for slow weekends, perfectly comforting and delicious enough to serve for a dinner party, and is even fantastic for freezing for easy meals in the future.
 You can serve this Braised Pork Shoulder a number of ways and everyone loves it.
-Don't sleep on this recipe.
-It's a keeper.
+Don't sleep on this one - it's a keeper!

 What You'll Need

-- Fresh Apple Cider, Chicken Broth, Whole Mustard - For the flavorful braising liquid.
+Fresh Apple Cider, Chicken Broth, Whole Grain Mustard - For the flavorful braising liquid.

-- Yellow Onion and Honey Crispy Apples - Onion and apples go with pork like peas and carrots.
+Yellow Onion and Honeycrisp Apples - Onion and apples go with pork like peas and carrots.
+The flavor they give the pork is incredible.

-- Dried Thyme Leaves, Ground Sage, Ground Cinnamon, Bay Leaves - The herbs and spices.
+Dried Thyme, Ground Sage, Ground Cinnamon, Bay Leaves - The herbs and spices.
 You'll get wonderfully earthy, slightly warm flavors from this combination.

 Instant Pot Instructions